s0duku/grpc_parser/README.md

 ## usage

-* you can simply run or import the library to your python code, or just use it as the Burp extension
+* you can simply run or import the library to your python code, or just use it as the BurpSuite extension

 ```
 python3 grpc_parser/parser.py YOU_GRPC_MESSAGE